JanaShenLab/AiPP/README.md

        https://forge.evolutionaryscale.ai

 2. Sign up or sign in with your account.
-3. Navigate to the account / API / Console section.
+3. In the leftmost menu, under the API header select 'API Keys'
+4. In the textbox with the 'API Key Name' placehold text, name your key, e.g. aipp
 4. Create a new Forge API token and copy the token string.

 Treat this token as a secret (similar to a password); do not publish